invisibleTriggerDiffusion/invisible_triggers_for_diffusion/README.md

 pip install -r ./requirements.txt
 ```

-## Code for Backdooring Unconditional diffusion models with invisible triggers
+## Code for backdooring unconditional diffusion models with invisible triggers

 The code for unconditional generation is modified from [BadDiffusion](https://github.com/IBM/BadDiffusion).
 Thanks for their excellent work!